Dhawal-Bansal/RecipeDB3_PatternMining/README.md

 ## Visualization Using Cytoscape

-A key component of our project is network visualization using Cytoscape.
+A key component of our project is **network visualization using Cytoscape**.

-We imported our ingredient network into Cytoscape to produce:
+We imported our ingredient network into Cytoscape to generate multiple visual representations:

-1. Ingredient Co-Occurrence Graph
+### 1. Ingredient Co-Occurrence Graph
--Nodes sized by ingredient frequency
+- Nodes sized by ingredient frequency
--Edges weighted by how often two ingredients appear together
+- Edges weighted based on co-occurrence strength (how often two ingredients appear together)

-2. Communities / Clusters
+### 2. Communities / Clusters
--Groups of ingredients forming cuisine-specific clusters -e.g., Indian masala cluster, Italian herb cluster
+- Groups of ingredients forming cuisine-specific clusters
+- Examples:
+  - *Indian masala cluster*
+  - *Italian herb cluster*

-3. High-degree Ingredient Hubs
+### 3. High-Degree Ingredient Hubs
+- Central, widely occurring ingredients such as:
+  - Garlic
+  - Onion
+  - Tomato
+  - Oil
--Garlic, onion, tomato, oil often appear as central hubs.
+These ingredients often appear as major hubs in the network.

 -----